evadecker/eva.town/www/content/1-work/1-swiftype/project.md

 ## Rethinking home

-The original dashboard home displayed all of a user's engines in a three-column grid of cards.
+The original dashboard home displayed all of a user's engines in a three column grid of cards.
 Each card included the number of pages indexed and the total of searches and autocompletes in the last seven days.
 Below the cards was recent account activity, and to the right was a sidebar of static links.
 All in all, fairly sparse.

 (snippet: swiftype/old-dashboard-home)